Report: Man United eye $209 million Dybala

 “I spoke to him after West Brom game and today he started as a center forward and then he had to change the position because we wanted to stay in the same system as it was working well.
 Even then, he was in good areas so you can’t say he was out wide,” Bilic explained.
 “Against top teams everyone has to defend and he was in a position where he would have been if we were playing two strikers.
 When we were attacking he was not playing on the wing, he was a striker.
 It’s not very easy to play with him, Andy, Antonio and Arnautovic and play with three center backs.”

-Hernandez headed home to make it 3-1 and had another chance to make it 3-2 which was well saved by Hugo Lloris but he was unable to impact the game from wide positions as Mexico’s all-time leading goalscorer cut a frustrated figure at the final whistle.
+Hernandez headed home to make it 3-1 with 25 minutes to go and had another chance to make it 3-2 which was well saved by Hugo Lloris but he was unable to impact the game from wide positions as Mexico’s all-time leading goalscorer cut a frustrated figure at the final whistle.

-He was involved in a large scuffle near the end of the game and he carried on his spat with Fernando Llorente after the final whistle.
-Bilic has to find a way of playing Chicharito in his best position, which is through the middle.
+He was involved in a large scuffle near the end of the game and he carried on his spat with Fernando Llorente after the final whistle too.
+Bilic has to find a way of playing Chicharito in his best position, which is through the middle, because early on it was working very well for the Hammers.

 It is easy to see why Hernandez is frustrated.
 After three goals in six games he is still being shunted out wide by Bilic and when Michail Antonio was injured early in the loss to Spurs, Andy Carroll came off the bench to take his central role and Hernandez was told to play out on the right.